-MBPsS, BSc(hons) Psych (Open), DHP(NC), CNHC reg., Registered Exercise Professional
+MBPsS, BSc(hons) Psych (Open), DHP(NC), CHP(NC), MNSHPM, CNHC reg., Registered Exercise Professional

-Long before I decided to train as a Hypno-Psychotherapist and Yoga Teacher, I was working full time in an office and I knew I wanted to do something different.
+Long before I became a Registered Hypno-Psychotherapist and Yoga Teacher, I was working full time in an office and I knew I wanted to do something different.
 I’d always been interested in what makes people tick and this led to my honours degree in psychology.
 My psych degree marked the beginning of a journey of self-discovery and I continued to work full time while studying.
 When I finished my degree and gained my graduate membership with the British Psychological Society, I decided I wanted to use my newfound knowledge to help others.

 Qualifying in hypno-psychotherapy and yoga

-This led to me training as a Hypno-Psychotherapist, graduating from the Oxford cohort of the NCHP with distinction after 2 years.
-I also qualified in Online Therapy so I could offer my clients hypnotherapy and psychotherapy over the telephone and online.
-After building up my hypnotherapy practice, and with relaxation being central to how hypnotherapy works, becoming a yoga teacher felt like the next logical step on my journey.
+This led to me training as a Hypnotherapist and Hypno-Psychotherapist, graduating from the Oxford cohort of the NCHP with distinction after 2 years of Masters-level training.
+I am currently working towards my full UKCP registration for hypno-psychotherapy which I will obtain after a further 5 years of client work.
+Following my Hypno-Psychotherapy Diploma, I also gained my Certificate in Online Therapy so I could offer my clients hypnotherapy and psychotherapy over the telephone and online.
+As working online changes the therapeutic relationship and introduces different challenges to working face-to-face, it’s really important for therapists to have this additional knowledge.
+After building up my hypno-psychotherapy practice, and with relaxation being central to how hypnosis works, becoming a yoga teacher felt like the next logical step on my journey.
 I’d been practicing yoga for 10 years before deciding to train as a teacher and I’d always loved yoga.
-I dealt with my own stress and anxiety by moving my body, so sharing this with others was an opportunity that was glaring me in the face.
-What’s even better is that hypno-psychotherapy and yoga go so well together!
+I dealt with my own stress and anxiety by moving my body, so sharing this with others was an opportunity that was staring me in the face.

-After a further 2 years of study, I earned my 350 hour Diploma in Teaching Yoga with Train Fitness in London.
-While I was studying, I particularly enjoyed learning about the different energy centres in the body (chakras), and how the body moves anatomically.
-I like to develop class plans which cover a mix of strength, flexibility and mental focus.
-This achieves a real ‘mind-body’ feel so you leave class feeling strong and relaxed.
+After a further 2 years of study, I earned my 350-hour Diploma in Teaching Yoga with Train Fitness in London.
+While I was studying, I particularly enjoyed learning about the different energy centres in the body (chakras) and how the body moves anatomically.
+As a result, my yoga classes are designed to have a real ‘mind-body’ feel so you leave class feeling strong and relaxed, mentally and physically.

-Since becoming a yoga teacher, I have also completed my Level 3 Award in Pre and Postnatal Exercise and my Gym Instructor, Yoga Shred (a unique take on HIIT with yoga poses) and Yoga Nidra (yogic sleep) certifications.
-These qualifications have enabled me to offer additional services to my one-to-one clients and also run some different class types.
+Since obtaining my yoga teaching diploma, I have also completed my Fitness Instructor (Gym) Certificate, Pre and Postnatal Exercise Certificate and my Yoga Shred, Yoga Nidra and Yin Yoga certifications.
+These certifications have enabled me to offer additional services to my one-to-one yoga clients and also run some different class types.
+Yin Yoga and Yoga Nidra are particular features of my therapeutic yoga sessions but I can also incorporate hypnotherapy into these as well.

 Learning for a lifetime

-I believe you never stop learning and this is why you’ll often see me participating in other instructors’ classes.
-As I enjoy expanding my ‘toolbox’ of knowledge, I read a lot of books and do CPD courses when I can.
-I also maintain professional memberships with the CNHC (Complementary and Natural Healthcare Council) for hypnotherapy and REPs (Register of Exercise Professionals) for yoga and pre/postnatal exercise.
+I strongly believe you never stop learning and this is why you’ll often see me participating in other instructors’ classes.
+As I enjoy expanding my ‘toolbox’ of knowledge, I read a lot of books and do CPD courses whenever I can.
+I also maintain professional memberships with BPS (British Psychological Society) as a psychology graduate, CNHC (Complementary and Natural Healthcare Council) for hypnotherapy, the NSHPM (National Society of Hypnosis, Psychotherapy and Mindfulness) for hypno-psychotherapy and REPs (Register of Exercise Professionals) for yoga.
 You can therefore be sure you’re seeing an up-to-date, highly trained and ethical practitioner.